 If you apply geographical skills, knowledge and understanding to your work then you may be eligible for Chartered Geographer.

 If you have an undergraduate geography degree, you can apply when you have six years of professional work experience (which may include postgraduate study).
 If you do not have an undergraduate geography degree, other pathways to CGeog accreditation are available – most applicants in this situation need at least 10 years of professional experience, at the discretion of the assessment panel.

 Find out more about the requirements for accreditation

 You can apply as soon as you meet the eligibility requirements.
 Applications can be submitted all year round at any time.

-When you start to complete the application documents, you will draw upon all of these documents in detail.
+When you start to complete the application documents, you will draw upon all of these activities and documents in more detail.